- My Top New Kitchen Item You Might Want for Christmas This Year

 Ricki Heller says this about her silicone spatulas, “They are sturdy enough to mix cookie dough, but flexible and soft enough to fold in aquafaba.
 I also use them to saute and mix stews, sauces, etc–and they don’t soak in the pasta sauce colors the way wooden spoons or other non-metal utensils do.
 Plus, they’re safe for non-stick surfaces.”

 Erin of 5 Dollar Dinners also recommends this tool for breaking up ground beef while it’s cooking.
-You’ll see us use a tool similar to this in the Kids Cook Real Food eCourse.
+You’ll see us use a tool similar to this in my cooking lessons for kids online.
 When we travel and don’t have one for ground beef, I feel like I’m an animal with hooves trying to use a pencil.
 It will change your life!

 Big Items Foodie Bloggers Use Daily in Their Kitchens